Self-Hosting is a Productive Hobby

 Well, this example is a bit silly, isn’t it?
 We need to focus on the real world instead of an imaginary fast food chain operated by psychopaths.
 Let’s look at Big Tobacco from the same angles:

 Law – They sold and advertised tobacco products knowing that it’s a deadly poison.
-Not a single fuck was given, before they were forced to.
+Not a single fuck was given, before they were forced to take responsibility.